-Furthermore, each director is in principle also entitled to receive share options or subscription rights.
-The aforementioned possibility to grant share options to non-executive directors is contrary to provision 7.6 of the 2020 Code, which provides that no share options should be granted to non-executive directors.
-The Company believes that this provision of the 2020 Code is not appropriate and does not take into account the realities of companies in the biotech and life sciences industry.
-Notably, the ability to remunerate non-executive directors with share options allows the Company to limit the portion of remuneration in cash that the Company would otherwise need to pay to attract or retain renowned global experts with the most relevant skills, knowledge and expertise.
-The Company is of the opinion that granting non-executive directors the opportunity to be remunerated in part in share-based incentives rather than all in cash enables the non-executive directors to link their effective remuneration to the performance of the Company and to strengthen the alignment of their interests with the interests of the Company's shareholders.
+Ultimately, the ability to remunerate non-executive independent directors with RSUs allows the Company to limit the portion of remuneration in cash that the Company would otherwise need to pay to attract or retain renowned global experts with the most relevant skills, knowledge and expertise.
+The Company is of the opinion that granting non-executive independent directors the opportunity to be remunerated in part in share-based incentives rather than all in cash enables the non-executive directors to link their effective remuneration to the performance of the Company and to strengthen the alignment of their interests with the interests of the Company's shareholders.
 The Company believes that this is in the interest of the Company and its stakeholders.
 Furthermore, the Company believes that this is customary for directors active in companies in the life sciences industry.
-For more information on the granting of share options to directors, see section 6 below.